Web Analytics

 4. It makes individuals more aware of the company goals.
 Most often the subordinates are concerned with their own objectives and the environment surrounding them.
 But with MBO, the subordinates feel proud of being involved in the organizational goals.
 This improves their morale and commitment.

-See also Nature and Scope of Management
+See also Importance and Features of Activity Management

 5. Management by objectives (MBO) often highlights the area in which the employees need further training, leading to career development.